a4abhishekkmr/MemeShareApp/README.md

 - Required Volley API to call images from the source.
 - Required glide to Load images and show in the screen.
 - ShareButton - used to share the meme to friends ina nay social media apps and even in sms and Text sharing supported apps Available on phone.
-- Next button - Let's you to the next meme from image world which loads within a seconds
+- Next button - Let's you to the next meme from image world which loads within a seconds.

 ## Features
 MemeShare is a App which supplies laugh, joyous and lovely memories.